unjs/unstorage/docs/2.drivers/azure.md

 **Authentication:**

 - **`DefaultAzureCredential`**: This is the recommended way to authenticate.
 It will use managed identity or environment variables to authenticate the request.
 It will also work in a local environment by trying to use Azure CLI or Azure PowerShell to authenticate. <br>
   ⚠️ Make sure that your Managed Identity or personal account has at least `Cosmos DB Built-in Data Contributor` role assigned to it.
-If you already are the `Contributor` or `Owner` on the resource it should also be enough, but that does not accomplish a model of least privilege.
+This and other data plane rolescan only be assigned with Azure CLI, Azure PowerShell or Bicep.
 - **`accountKey`**: CosmosDB account key.
 If not provided, the driver will use the DefaultAzureCredential (recommended).

 **Options:**

+At least `endpoint` or `connectionString` are required.

-- **`endpoint`** (required): CosmosDB endpoint in the format of `https://<account>.documents.azure.com:443/`.
+- `endpoint`: CosmosDB endpoint in the format of `https://<account>.documents.azure.com:443/`.
+- `connectionString`: CosmosDB connection string.
+If provided, this will be used instead of endpoint and accountKey.
 - `accountKey`: CosmosDB account key.
 If not provided, the driver will use the DefaultAzureCredential (recommended).
 - `databaseName`: The name of the database to use.
 Defaults to `unstorage`.
 - `containerName`: The name of the container to use.
 Defaults to `unstorage`.